roaringskyinc/api-docs/source/index.html.md

 > Make sure to replace `{key}` with your API key

-**nutricloud**&copy; uses API tokens for access on a per-developer basis.
+**Dine On Campus**&reg; uses API tokens for access on a per-developer basis.
 To request a new developer account &mdash; for now &mdash; please contact Dylan Bromby (dylan@roaringsky.com).
 We'll be automating this process soon.

-**nutricloud**&copy; expects the API token to be included in request headers:
+**Dine On Campus**&reg; expects the API token to be included in request headers:

 `Authorization: {token}`